 I think once you start thinking of UX as being a practice to alleviate suffering, it can really widen your perspective and give you much more of a passion for the work that you do.

 UX is not just about designing screens, it’s ultimately about solving problems and reducing suffering where we can.
 Bringing that into business, you kind of have to find balance between trying to meet business objectives and trying to do the right thing.
 Ultimately, you need to do both.

 Finding that balance and the middle ground is part of what makes UX interesting.
 UX sits at the intersection between design, development, business, and philosophy, and we kind of have to wrangle with these all the time to find the right solutions.

 Over time and with practice, you become better at finding that balance, where your personal comfort lies and keeping stakeholders happy.

 I think voice is going to get much bigger.
 User interactions with devices like Alexa, Google Home and Siri will start to become much more ubiquitous and accessible.

 As UX designers, our best attribute is adaptability, willingness to change and a hunger to constantly learn more.
-The environment and technology around us is changing all the time so we can’t get too comfortable designing just for screens, or even just certain types of screens.
+The environment and technology around us is changing all the time, so we can’t get too comfortable designing just for screens, or certain types of screens.

 We need to think of everything around us as being a potential type of interface and consider how we can solve problems for those mediums.